 - 1. List the major types of collections your repository holds (personal papers, institutional records, etc.). - 2.
-Then think about what major types of records you often

-- encounter in those types of collections (personal papers may include correspondence, subject files, diaries, or journals, etc.) - 3.
+Then think about what major types of records you often encounter in those types of collections (personal papers may include correspondence, subject files, diaries, or journals, etc.) - 3.
 Identify any risk modifiers that would make any given risk category either more or less risky than it might otherwise be.
 For example, a nonliving creator may indicate less risk, and a living, highly-litigious or very private creator may be an indicator of higher risk.
 Similarly, the relative age of the records may be a useful risk modifier for your institution and its collections.
 For organizational records the risk modifiers might be things like whether the organization still exists, or whether the organization did work that might make it higher risk (examples may be an arts organization that may be more protective of copyright, or an activist organization whose members may have engaged in protest actions that could be prosecuted or retaliated against). - 4.
 Identify your risk categories.
 These are likely some combination of copyright status and additional risk considerations.
 Some examples may be the following: - 1. likely out of copyright, low/no risk - 2. likely out of copyright, higher risk - 3. in copyright/likely in copyright, strong fair use argument - 4. likely in copyright, low risk - 5. likely in copyright, medium risk - 6. likely in copyright, high risk - 7.
 Our institution owns copyright, restricted or high risk - 8.
 Our institution owns copyright, low risk - 9.
 More research required to make a responsible decision - 5.
 Assign a color to each of your risk categories. - 6.
-Create a matrix (a simple spreadsheet is a good tool for this) with record types (grouped by collection type) on your y-axis and risk modifiers on your x-axis. - 7.
+Create a matrix (a simple spreadsheet is a good tool for

+- this) with record types (grouped by collection type) on your y-axis and risk modifiers on your x-axis. - 7.
 Assign each cell a risk category/color (for the combination of record type and risk modifier) based on how your institution would rank the risk levels of that category.

-4. Evaluating Licensing and Permissions for Archival Materials

-A large part of the rights-review process for archival materials involves reading, evaluating, and/or obtaining deeds, transfer agreements, licenses, and permissions documents to ensure you can build your digital collection as intended.
-To ensure smooth and efficient processes, you want to have a strong understanding of what these documents are and what language your institution currently uses for them.
+3. Evaluating Licensing and Permissions for Archival Materials processes, you want to have a strong understanding of what these documents are and what language your institution currently uses for them.
 You may even need to draft some templates or revise outdated language to better facilitate building digital collections.